Glottic Stenosis Treatment & Management

 The primary goals of treatment are the development of an adequate airway and preservation or improvement in voice quality.

-Treatment consists of medical treatment, intralesional injections, endolaryngeal procedures, and open surgical procedures.
+Treatment consists of medical therapy, intralesional injections, endolaryngeal procedures, and open surgical procedures.
 The treatment depends on the thickness of the glottic web.
-Thin anterior commissure webs can be successfully excised with the CO2 laser or microdebrider followed by endoscopic keel placement, while thicker webs require laryngofissure, lysis of the web, and placement of a silicone or silastic keel.
+Thin anterior commissure webs can be successfully excised with a carbon dioxide laser or microdebrider followed by endoscopic keel placement, while thicker webs require laryngofissure, lysis of the web, and placement of a silicone or silastic keel.

 The use of systemic steroids in glottic stenosis is controversial.
 These agents tend to decrease scar formation but may delay wound healing.
 Treatment should be individualized.